umasubra/ExcelJsDocumentation/resources/rangeformat.md

 ### Set Range Format

-Set relevant format objects to update the Range Font, fill, alignment, and Wrap settings.
+Set the formatting for a range.

 #### Syntax
 ```js